How to Care for your African House Snake

 African house snakes are lovely snakes; they are fairly small snakes with females reaching around 1m and males growing to 75cm.
 They originate from sub Saharan Africa and are commonly found around human dwellings, feeding on the rodents that usually live there.

-African House Snake is found in a variety of habitats ranging from scrubland, woodland, savannah and high grassland
+African House Snakes are found in a variety of habitats ranging from scrubland, woodland, savannah and high grassland

 House snakes are lovely calm snakes, although hatchlings can be very fast but settle quickly when handled.